 With this in mind, modern business collaboration solutions are on the rise.
 They offer useful tools for planning, communication and productivity.
 They replace the good old e-mail and office programs, while opening new possibilities for effective collaboration in the company.

 Improve productivity and collaboration in the digital workplace

 From lean to-do apps such as Asana and Trello, which promise an easy entry into the world of business collaboration, to more powerful project management solutions such as Basecamp and Projectplace, which are available in countless variants and designs.
-And to modern social Networking for companies like Yammer or Chatter, as well as chat services for business teams like Slack, which are on the rise.
+And to modern social Networking for companies like Yammer or Chatter, as well as chat services for business teams like Slack or Troop Messenger, which are on the rise.
 Collaboration software market is becoming ever wider and is now difficult to understand.

 Microsoft and Facebook want to shake up this promising market.
 Global sales of business collaboration software are expected to be $8.4 billion by 2020.
 Both have recently presented promising products: Microsoft Teams and Workplace by Facebook.
 In the following, we present both solutions and describe their approaches and target groups.
 In addition, we deal with professional applications.
 Social intranets, enterprise social networks, and team collaboration apps now have to adapt to fierce competition.

 Slack was catapulted into one of the most valuable business software startups.
 The growth figures that the startup shows are astonishing even for Silicon Valley conditions.
 Slack was able to win around 125,000 users and 13,000 teams as customers in the first six months after the official launch in 2011.
 And have announced that more than four million users are said to use Slack every day.
 It is remarkable that over 1.25 million users are paying customers.

 However, Slack wasn’t the first chat service designed specifically for business teams.
 With HipChat, Atlassian is also a widely used chat tool for companies.
 It was very popular even before the first Slack release.